Vocational Nursing

 Is financial aid available?

 Collin College offers a 12-month (consecutive) full-time, Vocational Nursing Program.
-Pending approval, the preprogram requirement of BIOL 2404 would require an additonal semster.
-Classes meet Mondays through Fridays all day long.
+The preprogram requirement of BIOL 2404 requires an additional semester.
+Classes meet Mondays through Thursdays for about 8 hours each day.
 Students can expect to be in class or studying for 60-65 hours per week.
 Clinical experiences are included in this time and may occur during the day or evening depending on clinical site availability.

 Is there a part-time option for the Vocational Nursing Program?